What are monoids in functional programming? Explain with examples in javascript

 Did you find this article valuable?

-Support Pratik Sharma by becoming a sponsor.
+Support Coolhead by becoming a sponsor.
 Any amount is appreciated!